Leadership

 Cosmo is responsible for strategy and business development, primarily matching unique business opportunities to the scientific advantages of the partnership.
-He is currently leading commercializations in the following areas: early detection, personalized medicine, genomics, advanced imaging, immunotherapy, microbiome and sustainable food supply.
+He is responsible for some of the industry’s more creative translational research and commercialization models aimed at curing complex disease—freeing the most ambitious science entrepreneurs and ideas through unique capital creation.

-Cosmo is involved at the early stages, working with scientists to design their vision based on unique intellectual property, helping growth-oriented companies achieve their next levels of success or larger entities utilize their existing infrastructure to capture new market share.
+Cosmo is involved at the early stages, working with institutes and scientists to design their vision based on unique intellectual property, helping growth-oriented companies achieve their next levels of success or helping larger entities utilize their existing infrastructure to capture new markets.

 He was the Founder and CEO of United Advisors, a leading merchant bank focused on growth strategies and M&A. While at UA, he led the buildout of one of the fastest growing investment companies in the US, eventually listing on the NYSE.